PHYRA47/Image-Deblurring-with-Neural-Networks-using-Fourier-Optics/README.md

 ## Conclusion

-This project demonstrates a physically inspired approach to image deblurring by simulating realistic optical blur through Fourier optics.
-By integrating depth-dependent and chromatic aberration-aware PSFs into the data generation pipeline, we train deep learning models like DnCNN and U-Net to effectively restore sharpness from blurred inputs.
+This experiment demonstrates a physically inspired approach to image deblurring by simulating realistic optical blur through Fourier optics.
+By integrating depth-dependent and chromatic aberration-aware PSFs into the data generation pipeline, deep learning models like DnCNN and U-Net are trained to effectively restore sharpness from blurred inputs.

-Both models perform competitively, with DnCNN slightly outperforming U-Net in our reported test case.
+Both models perform competitively, with DnCNN slightly outperforming U-Net in my reported test case.
 Visual and quantitative comparisons (PSNR, SSIM, MSE) confirm that the networks successfully learns to reverse the simulated degradations.

 ## 📘 Reports